Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 ### Search behaviour - More meaningful link when no results are found

 When I did not find the search key and pressed start over - it put me to the complete listing instead of the search page.

-### Button Download entry functionality

-It would be ice if the button Download would actually call the usual download window .. to make life easier for us now.

 ### Record view - record id not visible